Virtual Staging for Real Estate: Worth It in 2026?

 - Rental properties marketed to tenants who want to visualise the furnished potential of an unfurnished space

-The limitations of AI virtual staging
+What are the limitations of AI virtual staging?

 AI virtual staging tools generate plausible representations of furnished rooms, but the output quality varies significantly between tools and between individual generations.
 The most common problems are furniture that does not respect the room's actual dimensions, lighting that does not match the source photograph, and materials that look digitally generated rather than photographed.